-Share price of the Company dropped to Rs.
-4.60 from Rs.
-5.20 YoY.
+Share price of the Company increased to Rs.6.90 from Rs.4.60 YoY.
 The group dividend policy is formulated taking into consideration the group's overall performance and growth plans as well as economic and market dynamics.
-Despite a marginal drop in revenue YoY, the company was still able to recommend a dividend of Rs.
-0.15 per share considering the Earnings Per Share which stood at Rs.
-0.61.
+Considering the increased gains YoY, the company recommend a dividend of LKR Rs.
+0.20 per share.